-The present condition of the ruins proves it to have been a place of very considerable importance; they cover an area of several miles, and it must certainly have contained a very large population.
+The present condition of the ruins of Uthina proves it to have been a place of very considerable importance; they cover an area of several miles, and it must certainly have contained a very large population.

 From 1895 Murray Handbook for travellers in Algeria and Tunisia.

 Mirage is a word which one easily associates with Africa and I thought of a mirage when in April 2012 I saw some large broken columns on a high podium at a great distance beyond the ruins of an ancient aqueduct, while returning by train to Tunis from Thuburbo Majus.

 My Italian guidebook gave the following description of Uthina, the only ancient town in the area: The ruins are imposing, but difficult to identify.
 One sees the foundations of towers of a Byzantine fortress and remains of cisterns, baths and of an amphitheatre, without making any references to a large temple.

 Until a couple of years ago visitors to Uthina would have only seen the foundations of a Byzantine fortress built on the site of the forum of the town, where presumably a Capitolium stood.

 National Museum of Antiquities of Algiers: mosaics from Uthina

 The central and highest point in the city was crowned by a Citadel covering an area of about 60 metres long and 30 wide.
 The entrance-gate was on the N.W. front, facing the amphitheatre.
 The walls were of great thickness and constructed of large blocks of cut stone.
 The upper terrace was surrounded by a parapet; below were several chambers with strong vaulted roofs, still nearly entire.

 From 1895 Murray Handbook mainly based on an 1862 book by Victor Guerin - Voyage archéologique dans la Règence de Tunis.